PyLink/pylink-discord/README.md

         token: "your.discord.token.keep.this.private!"
         netname: "Discord"
         protocol: discord
-        # This maps guild IDs to PyLink network names, so that they have a consistent name for plugins
+        # This config block uses guild IDs, so that settings and (PyLink) network names are consistent
-        # like Relay.
-You can more easily view IDs by turning on Developer Mode in Discord:
+        # for plugins like Relay.
+You can more easily find IDs by turning on Developer Mode in Discord:
         # https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-
         # You SHOULD set a name for every guild your bot is in, or the protocol module will fall back
-        # to guild IDs (which are not pretty!)
+        # to guild IDs as PyLink network names (which are not pretty!)
         guilds:
             # overdrive networks (our magical server!)
             497939890063802369: